BrewBlox/brewblox-service/README.md

 service.run(app)
 ```

-This will get you a working web application, but it will only support the `/_service/status` health check endpoint.
+This will get you a working web application, but it will not have any endpoints.

 Applications can configure their own features, and add new commandline arguments.